Dimeben/react-hangman-game/README.md

 ## Ideas

-If you're not feeling too confident, we recommend building a to-do list and gradually building up to more complicated functionality (similar to the lecture example).

-### Other ideas

-Constrain yourself to just 1 or 2 features.
-Only think about extending your app after implementing the core idea.
-Think of a common problem that you face daily or an app on your phone that you don't quite like how it works.
+To practice your React skills you'll need an App idea to make.
+Be creative here, you can do anything you like but keep it relativley simple for the time being.
+If you're looking for inspiration then think of a common problem that you face daily or an app on your phone that you don't quite like how it works.
 What could you do better?
+Are there any Apps or sites that you use that you could re-create some functionality of but with a theme of your own?

+There are some ideas below to get you started:

 1. To-Do List.
 Show tasks needing to be done, be able to add a new one, delete tasks.